Go1 · 2024

 TL;DR

 Go1's learning platforms collected enormous amounts of learning data.
 L&D managers had no reliable way to make sense of it.
-As Lead Product Designer on the L&D Manager experience, I led design from early concept testing through to a live product — shipping iteratively across a Beta and four V2 milestones.
+As Lead Product Designer on the L&D Manager experience, I led design from early concept testing through to a live product, shipping iteratively across a Beta and four V2 milestones.
 In the first year, the product reached over 7,000 unique visitors and 15,000 sessions, with exploratory actions growing 85% as the feature set deepened.

 Certain information has been omitted or obfuscated in this case study.
 The opinions presented here represent my views alone, not of my current or past employers.

-Go1's learning platforms collected enormous amounts of learning data.
-But very few actionable insights were being surfaced out of the box.
-L&D managers had no reliable way to understand what skills their people were developing, whether their content was landing, or how they compared to others in their industry.
-The problem had existed for a while.
-In 2024, it finally became a priority.
+Go1's learning platforms collects enormous amounts of learning data but very few actionable insights were being surfaced out of the box.
+L&D managers had no reliable way to access or understand what skills their people were developing, whether their content was landing, or how their learning initiatives compared to others in their industry.

 Discovery